bsamek/evergreen-wiki/Commit-Queue.md

 Enqueue the branch checked out in Git on the project's commit queue to be merged into the project's tracked branch.

 #### Options
-* `--message [message], -m [message]`

-Set the commit message for the merge commit pushed to GitHub.
-Default is the name the commit on the branch.

 * `--pause`

 Upload the changes, but don't begin to test the changes.
 Used in conjunction with `evergreen commit-queue set-module` when the changes include corresponding changes to a module.